dylan-lang/opendylan/documentation/getting-started-ide/source/projects.rst

 In this chapter we look more closely at projects.
 We take a break from Reversi and develop some new projects of our own.
-To do this, we use Open Dylan’s New Project wizard.
+To do this, we use Open Dylan's New Project wizard.
 We also look at some of the options and settings associated with projects, and some of the features of the project window.